Financial Aid and Predoctoral Fellowships

 |Nuclear Energy Institute: Industry Scholarships and Fellowships in Nuclear Energy|

 |National Science Foundation Graduate Research Fellowship (includes Women in Engineering Award)

 |National Nuclear Security Administration Stewardship Science Graduate Fellowship

 Postdoctoral Fellowship Information

-The Lawrence Livermore National Laboratory's prestigious Postdoctoral Fellowship Program is in its sixth year.
-The Fellowship was established to provide outstanding postdocs an opportunity to pursue cutting-edge science and stimulate cross-fertilization of ideas.
+The Lawrence Livermore National Laboratory's prestigious Postdoctoral Fellowship Program was established to provide outstanding postdocs an opportunity to pursue cutting-edge science and stimulate cross-fertilization of ideas.
 The successful candidates have freedom to pursue world-class research with ample resources to support their efforts.
 The Fellows will interact with scientists with a wide range of expertise, and the Laboratory is committed to making their experience at LLNL positive and rewarding.